 There’s no shortage of testimony worldwide, from breast cancer survivors getting areolas, to a construction worker who went viral online after getting a tattoo of fingernails to disguise his amputated fingers.
 Tattooists also use flesh-toned ink to cover up scars, discolorations, and other imperfections.

 This practice has generated such interest that there are even specific courses taught on the matter.
 For instance, the Academy of Advanced Cosmetics in Georgia, U.S., offers a training course that teaches artists and health professionals how to cover stretch marks, surgery scars, and discolored skin with flesh-toned pigment.
-Around a hundred tattoo professionals have graduated from the program since its beginnings in 2016.

 Furthermore, cosmetic tattoos can help improve the quality of life of people suffering from arthritis, Parkinson’s disease, multiple sclerosis, among other conditions resulting in tremors that make applying makeup impossible.
 Visually impaired individuals can also benefit from this procedure.